 10. Wear baby for better sleep

-I find it easiest to wear our baby on flights.
+I found it easiest to wear our baby on flights up until he was one.
 He might not be into it if he is wide awake, but the carrier has been very helpful for sleep over our many flights.
-Be advised you may be told you have to take the baby out of the carrier for takeoff and landing, for reasons I don’t understand.
-We’ve only been asked to do this a few times.
+Be advised you may be told you have to take the baby out of the carrier for takeoff and landing.

 9. Ask for open seats or a bassinet if you haven’t yet

 Did someone fail to board?
 There may be a free seat that wasn’t anticipated when you asked at the gate.
 We have also asked for a bassinet after boarding when we realized that our row could accommodate one.
 You’ll have to get lucky in both instances, but all hope is not lost if you haven’t asked before this point.